rikiitokazu/Greenland/README.md

-# Greenland Project
+# Greenland Project 🏔️

-Python notebook of code for Greenland river analysis using ArcticDEMs and ArcGIS
+## Analysis of Greenland Lakes: Volumes and Water Coverage
+* 📚 Riki Itokazu, Professor Behn, Professor Willis
+* 📍 Boston College Data Visualization Lab

+## Technologies
+* Python
+* ArcGIS
+* SQL

 * Classification.ipynb -> Using cv2 to detect only blue areas (lakes) in order to calculate the total area that is covered by water